raechanel/reading-notes/README.md

 ## What is Growth Mindset?

 ### A growth mindest, to me, is a mindset that sees growth and development in every experience whether pass or fail.
-A mindset that ask the question: `What does this situation teach me?` Seeing weaknesses as a chance to improve and building on strengths.
+A mindset that ask the question: `What does this situation teach me?` Seeing weaknesses as a chance to improve and building on strengths

-### I remind myself to keep a growth mindset by:
+### I remind myself to keep a growth mindset by

-#### 1. Reflecting on where I am vs where I have been.
-Being grateful.
+1. Reflecting on where I am vs where I have been.
+Being grateful

-#### 3. Thinking posititve.
+2. Thinking posititve.
 I am a firm believer that the way we talk to ourselves have a lasting effect.
-It's all about what you believe.
+It's all about what you believe

-#### 4. Staying humble.
-Always trying to learn from any situation.
+3. Staying humble.
+Always trying to learn from any situation

+### About

+This site is a collection of reading notes from my Code Fellows Code 102, 201, and 301 class

 ***

-## Table of Contents
+## 102 Table of Contents

 - [Markdown vs HTML](class102reading.md)
 - [Command Line/Terminal](class102reading2.md)